Kuper-Tech/sbmt-outbox/README.md

 ## Concurrency

-Outbox Daemon CLI uses Ruby threads for concurrent processing of messages pulled from the database table.
-The number of threads is configures using a `--concurrency` option.
-By default it's 10 unless the param is provided.
-You can run several daemons at the same time.
-The number of partitions per outbox item class is set by `partition_size` config option.
-Each outbox item partition will be processed one at a time by some daemon.
-Each partition batch serves several buckets.
-The bucket is a number in the row in the `bucket` column generated by the partition strategy based on `event_key` column when the message was committed to the database in the range from zero to `bucket_size`.
-Thus, each outbox table has several partitions which has several buckets.
-Take a note, you must not to have `partition_size` larger then `bucket_size`.
-This architecture was made to have an ability to scale daemons without stopping of the entire system to avoid mixing messages in chronological order.
-So, if you need more partitions, you should just stop the daemons, configure `partition_size`, and start them again.
+The Outbox executable CLI uses Ruby threads for concurrent processing of messages pulled from the database table.
+The number of threads is configured using the `--concurrency` option.
+By default, it's 10 unless a parameter is provided.
+You can run multiple daemons at once.
+The number of partitions for each outbox item class is set by the `partition_size` configuration option.
+Each partition is processed one at a time by a daemon.
+Each batch of partitions serves several buckets.
+A bucket is a number in a row in the `bucket` column generated by the partitioning strategy based on the `event_key` column when a message was committed to the database within the range of zero to `bucket_size`.
+Therefore, each outbox table has many partitions that contain several buckets.
+Note that you must not have `partition_size` greater than `bucket_size.` This architecture was designed to allow the daemons to scale without stopping the entire system in order to avoid mixing messages chronologically.So, if you need more partitions, just stop the daemons, set `partition_size` correctly, and start them again.

-**Example** Suppose you have a Kafka topic with 18 partitions.
+**Example:** Suppose you have a Kafka topic with 18 partitions.
 The `bucket_size` is 256.
-We can set `partition_size` to 16 if we expect a slow payload generation.
-Therefore we should run 4 daemons with 4 threads each to maximum utilize the partitions.
+If we expect a slow payload generation, we can set `partition_size` to 16.
+Therefore, we should run 4 daemons with 4 threads each in order to maximize utilization of the partitions.

 ### Middlewares

-You can wrap the item processing within middlewares.
-There are 3 types:
+You can wrap item processing within middlewares.
+There are three types:
-- client middlewares — triggered outside of a daemon; executed alongside an item is created
+- client middlewares – triggered outside of a daemon; executed alongside an item is created
-- server middlewares - triggered inside a daemon; divided by two types:
+- server middlewares – triggered inside a daemon; divided into two types:
-  - batch middlewares — executed alongside a batch is fetched from the database
+  - batch middlewares – executed alongside a batch being fetched from the database
-  - item middlewares —executed alongside an item is processed
+  - item middlewares – execute alongside an item during processing

-The order of execution depends on the order defined in the outbox config:
+The order of execution depends on the order specified in the outbox configuration:

 ```ruby
 # config/initializers/outbox.rb